davs3275/sbs/med/collier.md

 of Bacchius, Tandasis, and Marcianus.
-He likewise put me upon improving myself by writing dialogues when I was a boy; prevailed with me to prefer a couch covered with hides to a bed of state ; and reconciled me to other like rigours of the Grecian discipline.
+He likewise put me upon improving myself by writing dialogues when I was a boy; prevailed with me to prefer a couch covered with hides to a bed of state; and reconciled me to other like rigours of the Grecian discipline.